Ocramius/ProxyManager/UPGRADE.md

  * PHP `~7.0` is now required to use ProxyManager
  * HHVM compatibility is not guaranteed, as HHVM is not yet PHP 7 compliant
+ * ProxyManager will no longer write proxies to disk by default: the [`EvaluatingGeneratorStrategy`](src/GeneratorStrategy/EvaluatingGeneratorStrategy.php) is used instead

 # 1.0.0